There are many, many options when it comes to finding resources to help you figure…

 For colleges, time will tell.
 During these initial years of getting things set up on the back end, colleges will have to invest serious cash into upgrading their systems to accommodate this new style of learning.

-But once those adjustments have been made, staff trained, and compliance brought forth in a way that satisfies registrars, financial aid regulations and other concerned parties, the idea is that yes, competency-based education will likely be cheaper, especially for the students.
+But once those adjustments have been made, staff trained, and compliance brought forth in a way that satisfies registrars, financial aid regulations and other concerned parties, the idea is that yes, competency-based higher education will likely be cheaper, especially for the students.

 That’s based on the simple fact that students will be able to earn credits without being required to sit in classrooms.
 They’ll also be able to test out of courses for which they’ve gained “lifetime” learning, or real-life experience.
 All that adds up to fewer college resources being used for every degree earned, but hopefully without compromising quality.
 Experimentation should soon begin to show us if it is working